BaverKoca/QR-BarcodeReader/README.md

 ---

-## 📸 How to Use
+## 🚀 Getting Started

-### Scan QR/Barcodes
+### 1. Scan QR Codes & Barcodes
-1. Open `index.html` in your browser (or use a local server for camera access)
+- Open `index.html` in your browser *(or use a local server for camera access)*
-2. Click **Start Camera** and allow camera access
+- Click **Start Camera** and allow camera access
-3. Point your camera at a QR code or barcode
+- Point your camera at a QR code or barcode
-4. The result will appear instantly, with options to copy or open links
+- The result will appear instantly, with options to copy or open links

-### Generate QR Codes
+### 2. Generate QR Codes
-1. Enter a URL in the **Generate QR Code** section
+- Enter a URL in the **Generate QR Code** section
-2. Click **Generate**
+- Click **Generate**
-3. Your QR code will appear with a download link and preview
+- Your QR code will appear with a download link and preview
+- You can edit the URL and instantly update the QR code

 ---

-## 🛠️ Project Structure
+## 🗂️ Project Structure
 ```
 qr-barcode-scanner/
 ├── index.html